dhanji/dhanji.github.io/src/main/resources/pages/rethinking.markdown

 ### Rethinking things

 But in hindsight, Im not sure making a faster or simpler client would have bought us all that much.
-The problems ran deeper, as that blogger had so succinctly identified--there was a question about the product itself.
-In that vein, I have been thinking about what Wave would look like if it were run like a startup in earnest.
-That is, one without legions of engineers and product designers, and no Google launchpad to spring from.
+The problems ran deeper, as that blogger had so succinctly identified--there was a looming question about the product itself.
+In that vein, I have been thinking about what Wave would look like if it were run again as a startup in earnest.
+That is, one without legions of engineers and product designers, and without the leviathan Google launchpad to spring from.

-So if we unravel it from this position we'd start with that Wave was empirically successful at (disclaimer, this is entirely my opinion).
 What wave was good for in the end was working on a topic with a group.
 Generally the model worked best as follows:

   * A single "presenter" of a topic puts out a thesis in the first post
   * N responders comment below or make minor edits to the post for marginal improvements
   * Each topic has an ephemeral lifespan like any normal forum thread

-What current use case gits this really well?
-There are probably a number that come to mind, but my pick would be Mailing Lists, specifically Google Groups used by for example, an open source project.
+What use case fits this really well?
+There are probably a number that come to mind, but my pick would be Mailing Lists, for example a Google Group used by an open source project.
 The current state of the art here is severely lacking:

   * It is stuck in the email era of interactivity
   * Spam is an enormous problem (jQuery [left Google Groups](http://forum.jquery.com/topic/moving-away-from-google-groups-to-forums))
-  * Forums have been largely static for years
+  * Poor support for rich media, extensions, and so on.

-I originally started by limiting logins to Twitter accounts (now you would choose something more developer friendly).
+When I originally thought this up, I started by limiting logins to Twitter accounts (now you would choose something more developer friendly).
 This has a number of benefits, the main one being that you eliminate spam almost instantly.
 Also Twitter users overlap well with our target audience--active open source contributors and users.
 These people are generally avid early adopters and strong evangelists for products they like.